 Some of the True Winter cold is substituted for the Spring pale yellow warmth.
 Not buttercup yet, not even daffodil.
 More like snowdrops.
 There is a trace of the delicate in these people, unlike True Winter that neither looks nor acts delicately ( or if they do, you soon learn it's pretend).

 Spring also lightens the colours, compared to True Winter darkness.
 Only a bit.
 This is the lightest of the Winters.
-The person can look too light for the cliche of how a Winter looks, often living as Light Summers.
+The person can look too light for the cliche of how a stereotypic Winter appearance, often living as Light or True Summers, but the true colour balance is found as a lighter Winter, not a bright Summer.

 These are the Colour Analysis cosmetic colours that work so perfectly with this skin tone.